SprocketLab/SprocketLab.github.io/_posts/2025-11-26-actvweight.md

 <img src="https://sprocketlab.github.io/images/blogposts/actvweight/norm.svg">
 </p>

 Here's a look at the relative scale of the outputs of the MLP and the Attention models at different layers in an LLM.
-Across layers, post-MLP steering covers **at most ~70%** of the block output that fine-tuning changes, and in some layers, as little as **~40%**.
+Across layers, <span style="color:blue">post-MLP</span> steering covers **at most ~70%** of the block output that fine-tuning changes, and in some layers, as little as **~40%**.
-The rest remains untouched, meaning post-MLP steering on a block-specific level cannot fully replicate the effect of fine-tuning at that block.
+The rest remains untouched, meaning <span style="color:blue">post-MLP</span> steering on a block-specific level cannot fully replicate the effect of fine-tuning at that block.

 ---